205 - 460 Springbank Dr.

+Virtual therapy can be just as effective as in-person therapy, especially if the guidelines are followed and the practitioner is highly skilled, highly trained, qualified and certified to practice.
 To provide safe and effective virtual therapy, mental health professionals should follow these best practices:

 Mental health professionals should use secure and encrypted platforms for virtual therapy sessions to protect patient confidentiality and privacy.
 They should also have a clear policy on how patient information is collected, stored, and shared.

-Mental health professionals should be familiar with different virtual platforms and technologies and be able to adapt to new tools as needed.
-They should also ensure that their patients have access to the necessary technology and internet connection for virtual therapy sessions.
+Mental health professionals should also be familiar with different virtual platforms and technologies and be able to adapt to new tools as needed.
+They should ensure that their patients have access to the necessary technology and internet connection for virtual therapy sessions.

 One mental health clinic adapted to virtual therapy is Archways Centre for CBT, a private psychology clinic based in Ontario.
-Archways Centre for CBT is dedicated to using evidence-based therapies grounded in cognitive-behavioural therapies (CBT) to help adults, adolescents, and children improve their lives.
+Archways Centre for CBT is dedicated to using evidence-based therapies grounded in cognitive-behavioural therapy (CBT) to help adults, adolescents, and children improve their lives.
 The clinic provides virtual sessions, as well as in-person therapy sessions.

 Our mental health professionals all adhere to regulations and policies set by their provincial or territorial regulatory body and follow best practices to provide safe and effective care.
 As mental health clinics like Archways Centre for CBT continue to adapt to virtual therapy, Canadians can access mental health care from the comfort of their own homes.
 If you live in Ontario, reach us at (519) 472-6612.